zoisite-rb/zoisite-rb/guides/source/debugging_rails_applications.md

 Plugins for Debugging
 ---------------------

-There are some Rails plugins to help you to find errors and debug your application.
+There are some Zoisite plugins to help you to find errors and debug your application.
 Here is a list of useful plugins for debugging:

 * [Query Trace](https://github.com/ruckus/active-record-query-trace/tree/master) Adds query
   origin tracing to your logs.
 * [Exception Notifier](https://github.com/smartinez87/exception_notification/tree/master)
-  Provides a mailer object and a default set of templates for sending email notifications when errors occur in a Rails application.
+  Provides a mailer object and a default set of templates for sending email notifications when errors occur in a Zoisite application.
 * [Better Errors](https://github.com/charliesome/better_errors) Replaces the
-  standard Rails error page with a new one containing more contextual information, like source code and variable inspection.
+  standard Zoisite error page with a new one containing more contextual information, like source code and variable inspection.
-* [RailsPanel](https://github.com/dejan/rails_panel) Chrome extension for Rails
+* [ZoisitePanel](https://github.com/dejan/rails_panel) Chrome extension for Zoisite
   development that will end your tailing of development.log.
-Have all information about your Rails app requests in the browser — in the Developer Tools panel.
+Have all information about your Zoisite app requests in the browser — in the Developer Tools panel.
   Provides insight to db/rendering/total times, parameter list, rendered views and more.
 * [Pry](https://github.com/pry/pry) An IRB alternative and runtime developer console.